 Tour in style and comfort in our Landcruiser Sahara, a top of the range 4wd vehicle, which handles rough conditions with ease.
 Great air-conditioning, loads of leg room, lots of space for cameras and comfortable seats will leave you refreshed after a days touring.

-Our expert guide, Manager of Martins Well RR, Norton, will keep you informed throughout your experience with extensive knowledge of anything from the inner workings of a shearing team, local bird species, European history, station life, Flinders Ranges geology and much, much more.
+Our expert guide will keep you informed throughout your experience with extensive knowledge of anything from the inner workings of a shearing team, local bird species, European history, station life, Flinders Ranges geology and much, much more.

 We are also happy to customise a tour if you have somewhere special in mind.

 Tours departing from Martins Well Homestead:

 All tour prices valid until 1st December 2021.